goatsofnaxos/VBAcmd/README.md

   - PyQwt5 Windows binaries available at https://www.lfd.uci.edu/~gohlke/pythonlibs/, also copied in this repository (PyQwt-5.2.1-cp27-cp27m-win_amd64.whl); if you prefer to build yourself, see http://pyqwt.sourceforge.net/doc5/installation.html
   - transitions available at https://github.com/pytransitions/transitions
   - ParamLoad and Scaling available at https://github.com/goatsofnaxos/lib

-We are not software engineers.
-This is likely to be buggy, inefficient and recalcitrant to distribution across different platforms--and so welcome any assistance.

 ![alt tag](https://raw.githubusercontent.com/goatsofnaxos/VBAcmd/master/screengrab3.png)
 ![alt tag](https://raw.githubusercontent.com/goatsofnaxos/VBAcmd/master/FSM.png)